kreso-t/cncjs-kt-ext/readme.md

 CNCjs Auto-leveling extension intended to be used primarily for PCB isolation milling.
 Currently only Grbl is supported/tested.

-It will probe the surface (within gcode boundaries (xmin,ymin) - (xmax,ymax)) and transform the gcode currently loaded to cncjs and load auto-levelled gcode into CNCjs, ready to be run.
+It will probe the surface (within gcode boundaries (xmin,ymin) - (xmax,ymax)) and transform the gcode currently loaded to cncjs and load auto-leveled gcode into CNCjs, ready to be run.

 * How to install and run:
 ```